 - Offer plenty of product variations: For example, if you’re a clothing company, showcase both men’s and women’s designs, along with the colors you sell.

 - Show the product in use if possible: Continuing with the clothing store example, a picture of a t-shirt being worn is more useful than one folded up and ready to be shipped.

 - Make sure your images look professional: You want to show off your products, which means good lighting, appropriate framing and tasteful editing, if necessary.

 While you could get lost down the rabbit hole that is product photography, following these tips will start you out down the right road.

-Editor’s note: GoDaddy’s Online Store makes it easy for you to add up to 1,500 products, with up to 10 images per product.
+Editor’s note: GoDaddy’s eCommerce website builder makes it easy for you to add up to 1,500 products, with up to 10 images per product.

 2. A hassle-free checkout procedure

 For many customers, a smooth checkout procedure is key to a high conversion rate.

 According to Baymard Institute, nearly 70 percent of visitors will abandon their carts mid-visit, and just over a quarter of that group does so because of a complicated checkout process.